 How to get to the hearing centre

-If you are planning to travel to our hearing centre by public transport, the journey planner provided by Transport for London on their website may be of some assistance in planning your journey - TfL Journey Planner
+If you intend to travel to the hearing centre by public transport, the journey planner provided by Transport for London on their website may be of some assistance in planning your journey - TfL Journey Planner

 If you are unable to attend your hearing

-If you are unable to attend your personal hearing for any reason please contact us by telephone as soon as possible.
+If you are unable to attend your personal hearing for any reason please contact us by telephone as soon as possible to request a reschedule.